-The Best Homemade Chocolate Ice Cream You'll Ever Have
+The Best Chocolate Ice Cream Recipe

 I have a serious love of ice cream, and I have spent years collecting and perfecting recipes for this frozen treat.
 My favorites all use a cooked custard; the flavors are amazing and the final result is so creamy it's unbelievable.

 This is the chocolate ice cream I pull out for special occasions—in this case, it was Levi's birthday.
 The kid takes after my own heart; the cake he could take or leave, but the ice cream must be perfect.
 So this is Levi's perfectly chocolate ice cream, and you'll love it, too.
 Despite the cooked custard, it's really easy to put together.
 A few simple steps and only a handful of ingredients and you have a chocolate ice cream to die for.
 Try it for yourself and see!
 It really is the best you'll ever have!